How Much Does Branding Cost in the UK? [2026 Guide]

 Branding in the UK usually starts from around £1,000 - £10,000+, depending on the provider or if you go with a freelancer or a full-service agency.
 Of course, prices differ according to brand strategy, visual identity, and any deliverables involved.

-4. Is branding a one-time cost or ongoing?
+Q3.
+Is branding a one-time or ongoing thing?

 5. Can I do branding myself instead of hiring an agency?